-The exact cause of fibrous dysplasia is not known.
-It is believed to be due to a chemical defect in a specific bone protein.
+The exact cause of fibrous dysplasia isn't known.
+It's believed to be due to a chemical defect in a specific bone protein.
 This defect may be due to a gene mutation that a baby has at birth.
-But the condition is not known to be passed down in families.
+But the condition isn't known to be passed down in families.

 What are the symptoms of fibrous dysplasia?

-Below are the most common symptoms for fibrous dysplasia.
+Below are the most common symptoms of fibrous dysplasia.
 But each person may experience symptoms differently.
 Symptoms may include:

 A waddling walk

 Bone pain (which happens when the fibrous tissue expands in the bone)